Greg Rusedski: Career

 Rusedski's first career singles tournament title was at the Hall of Fame Championship in Newport, Rhode Island in 1993.
 He opted to compete for the United Kingdom rather than Canada from 22 May 1995 onwards, a decision which was received poorly by Canadian fans; it was reported that he was given a "traitor's reception" by the crowd when he competed in his first Canadian Open after the switch.

+In May 1996, Rusedski hired former Australian Open champion Brian Teacher as his coach, saying: "I want Brian to work on my return of serve... plus improve my backhand ...
+Brian understands the mental aspect of being in a Grand Slam."
+Teacher also focused on Rusedski integrating a comprehensive net game to go along with his powerful serve, refining his chip-and-charge tactics, and improving his balance.
+Over a 14-month span, Rusedski surged from world No. 85, entering the top ten of the ATP Rankings for the first time on 15 September 1997.
+In 1997 Teacher coached Rusedski to the quarter-finals at Wimbledon, and his first Grand Slam singles final at the U.S. Open, where Rusedski had not won a single match in his three prior visits.

-Rusedski reached the singles final of the US Open in 1997, where he lost to Pat Rafter in four sets (shortly thereafter reaching his career high rank of world No. 4).
+At the singles final of the 1997 US Open, he lost to Pat Rafter in four sets (shortly thereafter reaching his career-high rank of world No. 4).
 He also won the BBC Sports Personality of the Year Award and the ITV Sports Champion of the Year Award.
 In 1998, Tim Henman eclipsed Rusedski as the UK number one tennis player.
 Rusedski, however, won the Grand Slam Cup in 1999.

-In the 1999 US Open, Rusedski reached the fourth round where he was eliminated 5–7, 0–6, 7–6 (7–3), 6–4, 6–4, by Todd Martin; Rusedski had a two-sets-to-none advantage and was serving for the match in the third set, then in the fifth set he was up 4–1, but lost 20 of the final 21 points including a stretch of 18 consecutive points.
+In the 1999 US Open, Rusedski reached the fourth round where he was eliminated in five sets by Todd Martin; Rusedski had a two-sets-to-none advantage and was serving for the match in the third set, then in the fifth set he was up 4–1, but lost 20 of the final 21 points including a stretch of 18 consecutive points.

 In the 2002 US Open, after losing to Pete Sampras in the third round in a grueling five-set match, Rusedski described Sampras as "a half-step slow" and predicted that Sampras would lose his fourth-round match to young German star Tommy Haas.
 Sampras, however, went on to win the tournament.